 I offer a variety of undergraduate and graduate courses in the English department and first-year seminars in the University’s Honors program.
 These courses cover British Victorian literature (e.g. the Victorian survey, Major British Authors, the Nineteenth-Century Novel) or else bridge that literature with contemporary cultural change (e.g. Victorian Media Studies, Reading in the Digital Age, Introduction to Digital Humanities, Science Fiction + Steampunk).
 When possible, these courses offer hands-on experiences in historical and contemporary text technologies, such as learning to sew book bindings, developing research projects on humanities data sets, or trying critical making projects in the NCSU Libraries’ Makerspace.
 I also advise PhD students from the CRDM program as well as from UNC and Duke.

-Find additional details in my full CV.
+Find additional details in my CV (linked above).

 ACLS Frederick Burkhardt Residential Fellowship, National Humanities Center, 2018-2019.